careem/mockingbird/README.md

 to use this plugin you have to use mockingbird version `2.0.0-beta04` or above, to see examples checkout `generate-mocks` and explore the `samples` folder, `samples` is a project itself, you can open `samples` as a standalone project.

-NOTE: the plugin doesn't discover which class to mock, but it depends on you to configure those
+NOTE: the plugin doesn't discover which interfaces to mock, it's up to you to configure those.

 #### Limitations